DCurrent/openbor/COMPILING.md

 # General Overview
 The build configuration management tool used for OpenBOR is cmake with a minimum requirement of v3.22.
-Cmake can be installed via a standard package managing tool such as APT (Debian/Ubuntu) or can be downloaded/compiled for your development environment of choice via https://cmake.org
+Cmake can be installed via a standard package managing tool such as APT (Debian/Ubuntu) or can be downloaded/compiled for your development environment of choice via https://cmake.org or which ever packaging management tool you use.

 # File Hierarchy
 Within the root of the OpenBOR repository you will find CMakeLists.txt which contains the base configuration which covers all the pre-processor features supported by OpenBOR.
 A subdirectory labled "cmake" contains target modules which are used to configure your OpenBOR for you platform of choice.
 Currently supported is the following list of targets: